daily word - rigorous faith

 Add new comment

-daily word - smart?
+daily word - precepts

 Dale Cresap's picture